 ≈ Her Point of View ≈

-I once had a little burgundy room that required seven coats of the color, with deep red hand-woven rugs, silk purple cushions and Moroccan tables.
+I once had a little burgundy room that required seven coats of the color when I painted the walls.
+On the floor lay deep red hand-woven rugs, silk purple cushions and Moroccan tables.
 I called it the Opium Room.
 In it, my writing desk sat between two windows that overlooked a heart-tugging Tuscan setting in the Hollywood Hills.

 A grayed-out day came when rain poured relentlessly to drain the trees and hill houses of color.
 But my poppy room was a pulse of blood encased in glass, hovering over a watery world.
 How grand it was to sit within as if the rest of the world was a dream in grayscale.

 At my floating desk, I wrote about my addiction to pathos.
-And hard hitting fixations that did away with my focus and incapacitated me for weeks.
-This time I had developed a mad, irrational crush overnight.
-I thought I saw signs everywhere that there was a reason for it, something right about it, even if the ‘sign’ was merely our matching phone digits.
+And hard hitting fixations that did away with my focus and emotionally incapacitated me for weeks.
+This time I had developed a mad, irrational, overnight crush.
+I thought I saw signs everywhere that there was a reason for it, something right about it, even if a ‘sign’ was merely our matching phone digits.

-The sweet ache of that crush, the burning in the style of old verse, syncopated with my every second.
+Perhaps it sounds too earnest to sober ears, but the sweet ache of that crush, the burning in the style of old verse, syncopated with my every second.
 It spun in the air molecules I breathed.
+Who is ever sober through a crush?
 I was mercilessly attuned to words, songs, birds, a delicious breeze.
-And it wasn’t the first time.
+It wasn’t the first time.

-There are three possible places to be when it comes to love: in its abundance, its loss, or its neutral absence.
-The way I see it, the third is the safest, sanest place to be.
+The way I see it, within three states of love — its abundance, its loss, or its neutral absence — the third is the safest, sanest place to be.
 It’s also the most deadening.
 I recommend it only if you have important work to do, such as figuring out cold fusion or finishing a novel.
-In fact, maybe just cold fusion, because you’d surely write your best novel while living in the loss of love — assuming you’re capable of writing through your personal breakage.
+In fact, maybe just cold fusion, because you’d surely write your best novel while living with the loss of love, assuming you’re capable of writing through your personal breakage.

 In my Opium Room, I wrote every single day after I met him.
 I couldn’t help it.